Honest price ranges in Delhi (2026)

 4. Restaurants, cafés and food businesses

-The price is higher than residential because food businesses need stricter disinfection protocols, documented water testing, and a service certificate that meets FSSAI inspection standards.
+The price is higher than residential because food businesses need stricter disinfection protocols, documented water testing, and dated cleaning documentation that meets FSSAI inspection standards.
 We do this for several restaurants in Hauz Khas Village and the Lajpat Nagar Central Market.

 5. Industrial reservoirs (Okhla)